s2b/vite-asset-collector/README.md

 ## Configuration

 If you use the setup as described above, no configuration should be necessary.
+However, you can customize almost everything to create your individual development
+setup:

 <details>
     <summary><i>Adjust vite dev server</i></summary>